-As part of our commitment to the empowerment and sustainability of local healthcare talents, and building sustainable infrastructure and skill transfer, GSF launched the following initiatives:
+As part of our commitment to the empowerment and sustainability of healthcare talents at our mission sites, as well as building capacity for sustainable cleft care globally, GSF launched the following initiatives:

 Comprehensive Care Fellowship